 For a long time people thought that the ancient city had been lost almost without trace.
 Archaeologists despaired of finding anything interesting in the modern city, which seemed to have been built on a slightly different spot.
 But with the invention of scuba diving, it soon became clear that a lot of ancient Alexandria was still there, beneath the waves.
 If the Green Sahara was the real-life Garden of Eden, so Alexandria became a true Atlantis.

 The libraries of ancient Alexandria were famously destroyed, not only by natural calamities but even more so by human actions: mobs, fires and wars.
 I did see some manuscripts, I’m not sure how old, in the modern museum.

 I was also really impressed by the Citadel of Qaitbay, a castle built by Egypt’s Arab rulers in late 1400s CE in order to fend off the Ottoman Turks, who eventually came to rule Egypt all the same before the country became a British protectorate and, eventually, independent as a modern country.

-This post will soon be followed by Part 2 of 'The Enduring Lure of Egypt'.
+This post is followed by Part 2 of 'The Enduring Lure of Egypt'.

 Did you like this post?
 A ton of research goes into my posts and I produce them independently, without sponsorship from the travel industry.
 So, if you like my posts, please consider supporting their continued production by purchasing one of my books.